pazfe/product-docs/docs/quickstart/getting-started.md

+---
+title: Getting started with emnify
+description: How to start developing your IoT solutions with emnify
+---
 # Sign up for an emnify account

 To begin developing your IoT solutions with emnify, you'll need an emnify account.